| Title: | Summary Tables and Plots for Statistical Models and Data: Beautiful, Customizable, and Publication-Ready |

 Matrices and functions producing variance-covariance matrices are first

-.
-If this does not work, modelsummary
+passed to lmtest.
+If this does not work, modelsummary attempts to take

 the square root of the diagonal to adjust "std.error", but the other